esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 -- what is prompt engineering? (code along)

 ## Hands on
+code along and challenge(s)

+collect the data itself

-Collect the titles of the articles.
+- Collect the titles of the articles.

-Get a one-sentence description of the articles Classify the articles: e.g. politics, economics, sports, culture...
+- Get a one-sentence description of the articles.

+- Classify the articles: e.g. politics, economics, sports, culture...

-Compare the writing style
+- Compare the writing styles

 ## Pitfalls, limitations, caveats, privacy